 - Step 2: Calculate the test statistic W{calc}, which is the sum of all the non-negative values in column 6. - Step 3: Make a decision on whether to reject the null hypothesis.
-Use the table of critical values for the Wilcoxon test to get the W{crit} with predetermined alpha level and number of observations. - If the $W{\rm calc}$ is smaller than the $W{\rm crit}$, we fail to reject the null hypothesis and claim that there is no significant difference between the population median and the hypothesized median.
+Use the table of critical values for the Wilcoxon test to get the W{crit} with predetermined alpha level and number of observations. - If the W{calc} is smaller than the W{crit}, we fail to reject the null hypothesis and claim that there is no significant difference between the population median and the hypothesized median.

-- Case Study: We are interested in comparing the overall satisfaction of customer type 1 against a specified benchmark satisfaction (3.5) using nonparametric (i.e. distribution-fee) hypothesis test: one sample Wilcoxon test. - Data File: "One Sample Wilcoxon" tab in "Sample Data.xlsx"
+- Case study: We are interested in comparing the overall satisfaction of customer type 1 against a specified benchmark satisfaction (3.5) using a nonparametric (i.e., distribution-free) hypothesis test: one sample Wilcoxon test. - Data File: "OneSampleWilcoxon.jmp"